foundry-vtt-community/wiki.js/development/api/helpers.md

 Sometimes it's necessary to check the inheritance chain.
 There's many ways to do this:

 **With Documents**: If you just need to check the type of a document, the `documentName` getter will return a string like `"Actor"`.
-This is available as both an instance *and* static method.
+This is available as both an instance *and* static method - `Actor.documentName` as well as `actor.documentName`.

 **With other classes**: If you have a class `Foo` to evaluate against `OtherClass`, you can use `foundry.utils.isSubclass(foo, OtherClass)`.
 If you have an instance `foo`, you can use `foo instanceof OtherClass`.